v6cord/VVVVVV/FEATURES.md

 A list of all the new features added to VVVVVV: Community Edition.

-VVVVVV: Community Edition has accepted contributions from Misa, AllyTally, leo60228, FIQ, Stelpjo, mothbeanie, Allison Fleischer, Dav999, and Joshua.
+VVVVVV: Community Edition has accepted contributions from Misa, AllyTally, leo60228, FIQ, Fußmatte, mothbeanie, Allison Fleischer, Dav999, and Joshua.

 ## Version c1.0-pre2 (upcoming)